Scholarships & Awards

 Apply: See the CLA Undergraduate Internship Grant for more information and to apply.
 We take applications 3 times a year.

-Deadline: Applications are due the third Wednesday of spring or fall semester, and early June for the summer term.
-Summer applications for 2017 are are due by Wednesday, May 17th.
+Deadline: Applications are due early in spring and fall, and mid-May for the summer term.
+Summer 2023 applications are due on Monday, May 22nd by 9am.

 Sociology Undergraduate Research Fellowship (SURF)

 Eligibility: You must be a declared sociology major in good academic standing and completing original research involving social problems and/or solutions to social problems.

-Apply: Submit the applforsurf2017.pdf to the Department of Sociology at 909 Social Sciences Building.
+Apply: Submit the SURF application the to the Department of Sociology at 909 Social Sciences Building.